How to help employees manage work life balance during the Covid-19 lockdown?

 What is the solution?

 Companies need to help employees switch off from work.
 There needs to be a definite end time to the daily work schedule.
 I will share an easy and effective method to mentally switch off from work.
+This is an effective method to avoid work related stress and manage work life balance.

 Guide your team to develop a daily routine to end their work.
 It could be a simple 5 minutes to 10 minutes long daily activity.
 The key here is to trick the stressed mind.
 A repetitive daily end of work routine will trick the mind into believing that the day’s work is over.
 The effect will be similar to when employees would take the elevator down from office and complete their daily commute back home.
 Instead, this will be more a mental commute to home.